denisnoguer/federated-ids-replication-ufg/README.md

 - 🐧 **[Linux – Ubuntu](https://ubuntu.com/)**
   The base operating system used to run and test the environment — recommended: latest LTS version.

-## Organization ###
-This repository is organized into three main sections: program requirements, download and initialization, comparations and graphics.

 ## Focus Objective ###

 This project replicates a federated learning pipeline for Intrusion Detection Systems (IDS), comparing the performance of traditional centralized training with a manual federated approach using the classic KDD Cup 99 dataset.
 The goal is to demonstrate, in practice, the challenges, limitations, and opportunities of Federated Learning (FL) in real-world security scenarios, while serving as a foundation for future research and improvements.

+## Organization ###
+This repository is organized into three main sections:
+1- Program and requirements
+2- Download, instalation and initialization of dependences
+3- Comparations and graphics about the results

-## Requeriments
+## THE Requeriments

+1- Program and requirements

 - Python 3.9+
 - FLOWER
 - TensorFlow